pedestal/pedestal/guides/documentation/service-async.md

 Pedestal's built in support for server-sent events works.

-(Note that both these examples use functions in the _io.pedestal.service.impl.inteceptor_ namespace.
+(Note that both these examples use functions in the _io.pedestal.impl.inteceptor_ namespace.
 The code in this namespace is subject to change.)

 For more about streaming, see [Streaming Responses](/documentation/service-streaming).
 For more